Claude Code

 FAQ

-Each cofounder signs from their own Claude Code after reviewing the PDFs via a magic link.
-The invite flow (invite by email, one command to join) puts them in the same organization automatically.
+- Each cofounder signs from their own Claude Code after reviewing the PDFs via a magic link.
+The invite flow puts them in the same organization after they sign in with the invited email and confirm the company invitation.

-Yes.
-Corply captures signatures under ESIGN/UETA with a full audit bundle — signer identity, consent, timestamps, and document hashes — the same legal basis web e-sign tools rely on.
+- Yes.
+Corply captures signatures under ESIGN/UETA with a full audit bundle of signer identity, consent, timestamps, and document hashes, the same legal basis web e-sign tools rely on.

-A flat fee with no hourly billing — current pricing at corply.dev.
+- A flat fee with no hourly billing.
+Current pricing is at corply.dev.